Dallinger/Dallinger/docs/source/dummies_node.rst

 Kinds of Nodes
 --------------

 Everything covered above concerns the base class ``Node``.
 However, in many instances you'll want to use something a lot like a ``Node``, but with something extra.
-The most obvious example is that you might want a ``Node``'s ``update()`` function to actually do something.
-You are free to build your own ``Node``s on an experiment-by-experiment basis (and we'll see an example of that shortly), but Dallinger also comes pre-packaged with a handful of useful ``Node`` sub-types that we anticipated might be useful.
+The most obvious example is that you might want a ``Node.update()`` function to *actually do something*.
+You are free to build your own ``Node`` sub-types on an experiment-by-experiment basis (and we'll see an example of that shortly), but Dallinger also comes pre-packaged with a handful of useful ``Node`` sub-types that we anticipated might be useful.
 To see these you need to open the file `nodes.py` in the same directory as `models.py` (`Dallinger/dallinger/nodes.py`).
 Let's work through the contents of that file now.

 The first kind of ``Node`` is the ``Agent``.
 Its class definition starts at the following line:
 ::

 	class Agent(Node):

-This means that the following code defines a new class called ``Agent`` but because the class ``Node`` is contained in parentheses, this also informs the program that ``Agent``s `inherit` the entire contents of the class ``Node``.
+This means that the following code defines a new class called ``Agent`` but because the class ``Node`` is contained in parentheses, this also informs the program that ``Agent`` objects `inherit` all of the functionality of the class ``Node``.
 This is handy, because in general we only want to change a couple of things about a ``Node`` and so by inheriting everything as a baseline we don't have a recreate all the functionality we wanted to keep.
-The next line of code tells Dallinger that when these ``Node``s are translated into database records, the value in their ``type`` column should be "agent":
+The next line of code tells Dallinger that when ``Node`` Python objects are translated into database records, the value in their ``type`` column should be "agent":
 ::

 	__mapper_args__ = {"polymorphic_identity": "agent"}